 "He's dying at 17...all that's left is selfishness," Libby explained as best she could.

 "He still has a choice...a sucky one, but it's still a choice," Buffy grumbled in disappointment.

 "I know, and I gotta say it feels like we just did this only it's worse this time since we know him."

 "Yeah, it was much easier with Empata," Buffy chuckled under her breath.
 "So, what do we do until the big showdown?"

 "We call everyone to get them up to speed and act like everything's normal."

-"Ok, that's doable."
-Buffy eyed Libby as her Protector reached for the phone and slipped in, "So, about Cruella?"
+"Okay, that's doable," Buffy eyed Libby as her protector reached for the phone and slipped in, "So, about Cruella?"

 Libby couldn't help but laugh and replied, "Talk to Angel and he'll tell you all about Drusilla."